Major search effort underway for lost, unprepared hiker near Lions Bay

 Published Thursday, October 31, 2019 6:10AM PDT

-LIONS BAY, B.C. - Two helicopters and dozens of search and rescue volunteers from across Metro Vancouver have been called in to help search for a lost and unprepared hiker missing on the North Shore since Wednesday.
+LIONS BAY, B.C. - Two helicopters and dozens of search and rescue volunteers from across Metro Vancouver are searching challenging terrain for a lost and unprepared hiker missing on the North Shore since Wednesday.

 The man had been hiking with a friend near Mount Unnecessary when the pair split up so the man could hike the West Lion on his own.
-The plan was for him to return to Cypress Bowl via the Howe Sound Crest Trail, but he never arrived.
+The plan was for him to return to Cypress Bowl via the Howe Sound Crest Trail, but he never arrived, prompting his hiking partner to report him missing.

-A search was launched Wednesday evening with crews from Lions Bay Search and Rescue and North Shore Rescue searching the area they believe the man should have been in.
-RCMP also assisted in the search, using night vision goggles from a helicopter.
+A search was launched Wednesday night with crews from Lions Bay Search and Rescue and North Shore Rescue on the ground while RCMP searched from the air in a helicopter using night vision goggles.
+Crews scoured the main areas where the man would have likely been hiking, and spoke with other hikers and campers, but turned up no sign of him.

-"At this point we have almost covered off all the major trails he would have been on that we had hoped to find him on," Martin Colwell with Lions Bay Search and Rescue told CTV News early Thursday morning.
-"Now we believe he is probably off-trail."
+"It's pretty icy up there.
+There’s some snow on the trail and because of the cold weather it’s iced over in lots of places, so there’s also a possibility he’s also taken a slip, and slipped down a few hundred feet," Lions Bay Search and Rescue search manager Martin Colwell told reporters Thursday morning.

-The hiker was not prepared to spend a night in the cold.
+The hiker is wearing a jacket and was carrying a small bag but was not prepared to spend a night in the cold.

 "He's got reasonably warm clothing, like a sweat top and reasonably warm pants and leggings but he doesn’t appear to have a pack or any extra clothing.
 A small amount of water, maybe a very small amount of food," Colwell said, noting the man also didn’t have a flashlight or headlamp.